EpicOrange/riichi_advanced/documentation/american.md

 - Discards in Riichi Advanced are arranged in order in front of each player.
 (It's **Riichi** Advanced, so everything is a Riichi variant.)
 - Riichi Advanced will keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass.
 - Attempting to declare another player's hand dead may only be done on your turn.
 This is adjudicated by the game engine immediately.
 If you are correct, they are immediately disqualified; if you are incorrect, you are immediately disqualified instead.
 See the **Dead Hand** section below for more information.
 - When a player is disqualified, all of their exposures remain exposed and available for joker exchanges (with none of them going back to their hand).
-This includes any exposures that "caused their hand to be dead", as well as any and all exposures that were made after this happened.
+This includes any exposures that "caused their hand to be dead", as well as any and all exposures that were made after this happened, and even if that player was playing a concealed hand.
+Again, see the **Dead Hand** section below for more information.
 - Blind passes in the Charleston are evaluated starting with East, rather than with the player with the fewest tiles to blind-pass.
 - There are seven buttons in the bottom left of the interface, used for automatic actions.
 See the **Auto-buttons in Riichi Advanced** section for more.
 - Other differences listed in the "TODOS" section below: